josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 This folder exists for a narrower reason.

-There are people connected to Jewish life — including some Jewish men working in defence, technology, finance, law, public policy, activism, media, or adjacent secular systems — who may now be carrying severe legal, ethical, communal, reputational, and emotional pressure.
+Some people connected to Jewish life — including some Jewish men working in defence, technology, finance, law, public policy, activism, media, or adjacent secular systems — may now be carrying severe legal, ethical, communal, reputational, and emotional pressure.

 This does **not** mean they have no access to Jewish learning, tradition, or community.